 Mode(s) of assessment

-At the end of both semesters an exam is taken during a group lesson and assessed by two instructors.
-In addition to their solo performance, students also accompany a chosen duo partner.
-They are free in their partner choice; there is no requirement to play with the partner from the duo lessons.
+At the end of the spring semester an exam is taken during a group lesson and assessed by two instructors.
+In addition to their solo performance, students may also accompany a chosen duo partner.
+They are free in their partner choice.
 Prior to the exam, students inform their instructor of the pieces they wish to perform and ask for his approval.
 Students indicate the titles of the pieces, whether they will be played solo or with a partner, the different tempi, and the name of their musical partner.